DeadLeavez/Leaves-Questrandomizer/readme.md

 - Fix whitelist preventing quests from generating when turned off. rofl.

 ## 0.0.5
-- Korean Translation - Many thanks to Rising_Star
+- Korean Translation - Many thanks to ``Rising_Star``
-- Spanish Translation - Many thanks to Strungerman
+- Spanish Translation - Many thanks to ``Strungerman``
-- Add a list of quests that can't get Laboratory as a map.
+- Add a list of quests that can't get "harder" maps.
 Configurable in config.

+## 0.0.6
+- Added missing "Bloodhound" to name list.
+- Updated RU translation
+- Allow parents to be used in the ``handoverItemBlacklist`` and added "Ammo" parent to that list as a default.
+- Added ES-MX Translation - Many thanks to ``UralreadyDead``